Infineon/mtb-example-btstack-freertos-cts-server/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
 Observe the messages on the UART terminal, and wait for the device to initialize the required components.
-Use the KitProg3 COM port to view the Bluetooth&reg; stack and application trace messages in the terminal window as shown in Figure 1.
+Use the KitProg3 COM port to view the Bluetooth&reg; stack and application trace messages in the terminal window as shown in **Figure 1**.

    **Figure 1.
 Terminal output when the device is programmed with the CE**

    ![](images/terminal_output1.png)

-5. Use another supported PSoC&trade; 6 kit and program it with the [Bluetooth&reg; LE CTS Client](https://github.com/Infineon/mtb-example-btstack-freertos-cts-client) code example.
+5. Use another supported PSOC&trade; 6 kit and program it with the [Bluetooth&reg; LE CTS Client](https://github.com/Infineon/mtb-example-btstack-freertos-cts-client) code example.

 6. Once both the kits are powered, press the user button (SW2) on the client device to start the advertisement and then press button (SW2) on the server to start the scanning.
 The application trace messages appear in the terminal window, as shown in Figure 2.